Falken42/SecondReality/README.md

 *Commit c8da9a9 running on a Kindle Fire HD*

-To build, clone the repository and run 'make' in the source folder.
+To build the Android version, clone the repository and run 'make' in the source folder.
 You will need the Android NDK with API 10 installed.
 The built .apk will automatically be uploaded to an attached device (via adb install) if it is connected.

+The Win32 version is currently in an experimental state, but is functional.
+You will need an mingw environment, premake4, and gcc-4.6 binaries from [here](https://github.com/kripken/emscripten/wiki/Using-Emscripten-on-Windows).
+Run build.cmd in the source/win32 folder to build an .exe.

 If you are interested in helping, Pull Requests are welcomed.